hanisu-03/uniwallet-retention-analysis/README.md

 This is a proxy analysis using an unrelated bank dataset, not real UniWallet user data.
 The 3-4 product churn figures come from small sample sizes.
 Findings are directional signals to sanity-check product strategy, not conclusive proof.

-8. What I'd do with real UniWallet data

-Track number of features adopted per user in the first 30 days against 90-day retention, and compare against daily-active-usage as a predictor, to see if this pattern replicates with actual student users.